EmberSherpa/.com/contents/cheatsheet/routing/renderTemplate/index.md

 title: "renderTemplate"
 description: "hook to override default template rendered for this route"
 arguments:
+    controller:
+        required: true
-    controller: "required - controller object instantiated for this route"
+        description: controller object instantiated for this route"
+    model:
+        required: false
-    model: "optional - model(s) that were returned by route's model property"
+        description: model(s) that were returned by route's model property"
 template: index.jade
 ---